Art Gallery

 - Emily Muckler

 The jury meets to set the exhibit schedule for the following year, usually at the beginning of July.
 All artists receive an acknowledgement of receipt of their submission.
-Successful candidates will be notified by email and provided exhibit instructions.
+Successful candidates will be notified by email before August 15th and provided exhibit instructions.
 Selected works will be displayed for a period of two consecutive months in the Capitol Theatre Art Gallery.
 The stipend is paid at the beginning of the exhibit.